-Tell students to refer back to this page any time they are uncertain about the correct form or use of either the simple past or used to.
+Tell students to refer back to this page any time they are uncertain about the correct form or use of any of these past tenses.

-1 Complete the text with these verbs.
+1 Complete the text using these verbs.

 Ask students to turn to page 5.
 Explain that they should complete the text by writing the correct verb from the list in each blank.
 If students need additional support, have them work with a partner.
 Check answers as a class.